Post Long Run Recovery Essentials

 One thing I tend to be pretty terrible at post-run is stretching or foam rolling, it’s literally the last thing I want to do even though I know it’s necessary.
-I have found the massage stick easier to use and those little knobs on the roller get in there oh-so-good.
-What I also love about the massage stick is that it’s portable so no excuse not to give those muscles a little more TLC even when I’m on the go!
+I have found this Addaday Type C massage roller easier to use and those little knobs on the roller get in there oh-so-good.
+What I also love about this massage roller is that it’s portable so no excuse not to give those muscles a little more TLC even when I’m on the go!

 4. Cushioned Sandals.

 I know cushioned sandals sound like a luxury but after you’ve run 10+ miles, they’re necessary.
 The first thing I do after I finish my run (before I make my smoothie) is rip off my shoes and socks and slip my tried feet into these little pillows of sandal heaven.
 The last thing I wanna do after running for hours is walk around but obviously with two small children sitting is nearly impossible.
 These make walking possible which makes them essential!